Charlotte Elliott (botanist)

-Charlotte Elliott (1883-1974) was a pioneering American plant physiologist specializing in bacterial organisms that cause disease in crops who was the author of a much-used reference work, the Manual of Bacterial Plant Pathogens.
+Charlotte Elliott (1883–1974) was a pioneering American plant physiologist.
+She specialized in bacterial organisms that cause disease in crops, and was the author of the reference work Manual of Bacterial Plant Pathogens.
 She was the first woman to receive a Ph.D. in botany from the University of Wisconsin, Madison.

 Education

 Elliott was born in Berlin, Wisconsin.
 She got her undergraduate degree in zoology at Stanford University in 1907.
 For a few years afterwards she taught biology at the state normal school in Spearfish and took summer courses at the University of Chicago.
 She returned to Stanford for master's work in plant physiology, receiving her A.M. in 1913.
 She was offered an appointment as assistant in the botany department but refused for reasons having to do with her family and instead returned to Wisconsin.

 In Wisconsin, she worked for two years (1914–16) as an instructor at South Dakota State College of Agriculture and Mechanic Arts.
 She left to pursue graduate work in plant pathology, first as a research assistant at the Brooklyn Botanic Garden and then as a Ph.D. student at the University of Wisconsin, Madison, where she was supported by a Boston Alumne Fellowship.
 In 1918, she became the first woman to complete the doctoral program in botany at the University of Wisconsin, Madison.
 Her thesis work focused on halo blight, a disease affecting oats.